l-with/terraform-module-nginx/README.md

 # terraform-module-ningx

-Terraform module which installs and configures ningx.
+Terraform module which installs and configures nginx by [Terraform Provider for (Operating) System](https://registry.terraform.io/providers/neuspaces/system).

 This is a terraform replacement for [Ansible Role Nginx](https://github.com/l-with/ansible-role-nginx).